mzeis/MageSpawner/README.markdown

      The VirtualDocumentRoot path /var/www/magento/shops/ has to match the MAGE_BASE_DIR setting in config.conf.
      The script automatically edits Magentos .htaccess so that the RewriteBase is adjusted for this setup.

+## Removing a test installation

+If you want to remove a test installation, call `./remove`.
+Again, the script will ask for your sudo password if you aren't root.

+This is how it looks on my VM:

+    Welcome to the Magento uninstall script.

+    Which shop do you want to uninstall?
+Provide only the subdomain part of the domains provided.
+    1700.magentoshops.vm
+    1702.magentoshops.vm
+    test.magentoshops.vm
+    Shop code: test

+    Deleting files...
+    [sudo] password for matthias:
+    Files deleted.

+    Deleting database...
+    Database deleted.

+    Shop was deleted successfully.
+Please delete vhost entries and host config as needed.

 ## Changelog

+### v0.2.1
+* Merged pull request by Nils Preuß:
+  "Added fix for 'PHP Extensions "0" must be loaded , while installing magento-1.7.x' that occured in at least some installations"
+  Thanks for this!
+* Script doesn't have to be called with sudo anymore because the script itself will ask for sudo if needed.
+* New configuration parameters for file and folder permissions

 ### v0.2
 * Script can now both use wget or cURL to download Magento. wget is preferred. (thanks Rouven for the input)